ahmadselem/FirstRepo/README.md

 # FirstRepo
-First Repository trying to achieve tree, ls, cat and echo
+As its the First Repository I will try to make a tree, ls, cat and echo.
+So to get this part I have to understand these keywords atleast Termenals, bash and also it prefered to be using ubunto as your main Operating Sys.